NellaManzi/shopping-react/README.md

 Make each item in the cart a link.
 When the user clicks an item it opens in the product display tab.

 #### further
+Change the layout of the app to have only 2 columns.
 Add CSS to make the cart `position:absolute`.
 When something is added to the cart, make the cart display.
 Add a button inside the cart to hide it.

 ### Express Server Proxy